libp2p/js-libp2p-pubsub/README.md

 ### Start

-Start the pubsub subsystem.
-The protocol will be registered to `libp2p`, which will notify about peers being connected and disconnected with the protocol.
+Starts the pubsub subsystem.
+The protocol will be registered to `libp2p`, which will result in pubsub being notified when peers who support the protocol connect/disconnect to `libp2p`.

 #### `pubsub.start()`